totalAldo/zxfer/README.md

 Changes
 =======

-See CHANGELOG for most recent changes post 2024.03

----

 + Implement new -D parameter, allows you to put a progress indicator app between the zfs send and zfs receive.
 Provides macros %%size%% and %%title%%.
 	Example usage: